sam-wong8/newer-york/index.md

 ## Healthcare

-Newer York's affordable healthcare is the best in the world.
+Newer York's affordable healthcare the best in the world.
 High-quality doctors and nurses are always at your service, and several sanitation policies enforce cleanliness in our healthcare facilities.

-New technologies and treatments are constantly being developed and improved to provide the best services.
+New technologies and treatments are constantly being developed and improved to provide the best healthcare.

 We prioritise regular check-ups and try to prevent emergencies before they happen.
 Our emergency services respond almost immediately during an accident.